cardboard-iguana/cardboard-iguana.com/log/2022-02-03-tryhackme-common-attacks-and-pwnkit.md

 * TWO or more different storage devices
 * ONE or more offsite backups

 Though honestly, this is kind of a "minimum viable backup" strategy, since simply using a cloud service to mirror data between two devices would qualify!
 (Why?
-Working data counts as a copy...)
+Working data counts as a copy…)

 ## Pwnkit (CVE-2021-4034)